vasilakisfil/Introspected-REST/README.md

 closely follow the REST model.

 ### 7.1.
 Our use case
-Our use case is a minature of yet another Social App.
+Our use case is a miniature of yet another Social App.
 Specifically, in our API domain, we have a `User` resource which has other, associated resources, like `Micropost`, `Like`, etc

 For our message format, we will use JSON as it's the most popular but it could be anything like XML, YAML etc.